How to Set Up Goals and Achieve Success

 "The 7 Habits of Highly Effective People" by Stephen Covey

-The book presents a principle-centered approach for solving both personal and professional problems.
+A principle-centered approach for solving both personal and professional challenges while building lasting effectiveness.

 book3